-Did you know we need far more energy to raise the inside temperature by a degree than to maintain it there?
-We call this latent heat.
-Unless we are the fortunate few off the grid, this means that we may need more money to recover the situation, than avoid it.
+Did you know we need far more energy to raise the inside temperature by a degree than to maintain it?
+This is called latent heat.
+Unless we are the fortunate few off the grid, this means that we may need more money to recover the situation.

-It may make more sense to arrange a pre-winter HVAC inspection than having a more expensive emergency call out.
+It may make more sense to arrange a pre-winter HVAC inspection than having to figure out an expensive emergency call out.
 We cannot tell you which is best.
-However, if you last checked it over a year ago you could be facing a few chilly nights.
+However, if the last time you checked it was over a year ago, you could be facing a few chilly nights.

-2. Checking the Roof and Clearing the Gutters Next
+2. Check the Roof and Clear the Gutters

-Our roof is our primary defense from rain, wind, sleet, and snow.
+Your roof is the primary defense from rain and wind.
 Do a visual inspection for loose bargeboards, displaced tiles, and damaged shingles.
 Flowing water is a mighty powerful thing.
 It can find its way through weak defenses.

 3. Keeping the Wind Out

-A cold winter wind can radically lower our body temperature.
-If we have leaky siding or weather-stripping, cold air comes in.
-The same applies if our windows and doors to not seal properly when they close.
+A cold winter wind can radically lower body temperature.
+If you have leaky siding or weather-stripping, cold air comes in.
+The same applies if your windows and doors to not seal properly when they close.
 Seal any gaps you suspect with caulking and fresh weather stripping.

 4. Have a Plan for What To Do If the Weather Strikes Hard